ashvyagni/HealPlus/README.md

 ## Permissions
 - `healplus.self` — Use `/heal` on yourself and heal via GUI. (default: op)
 - `healplus.others` — Heal other players via command or GUI. (default: op)

+## Download

+you can also directly download the healplus 1.0.0 .jar from the above repo